Shackleford Banks

 While virtually every vacation rental home or motel along the coastline will have easy access to a nearby stretch of shoreline, day-trippers and visitors staying in the inland regions of Morehead City or Beaufort will also find a number of popular beach destinations that are wide open to the public.

-The beach at Fort Macon State Park
+Fort Macon State Park beach access

 Fort Macon State Park is a popular beach simply because of its undeveloped nature.
 Located on the eastern outskirts of Atlantic Beach, this area features several large parking lots for beach-goers as well as seasonal snack vendors, restrooms and shorelines.
 The big appeal of this region is its relative isolation, as visitors can enjoy miles of shoreline with a natural sea-oat lined backdrop.